2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Help!
 I changed my mind!
 Can I get a refund?

 No refunds are possible after March 31 for any reason.
 We are running this conference on a very tight budget.
 Prior to March 31, contact SectionConference2025@gmail.com.
-Your refund, prior to March 31, will be paid after registration has closed on March 31.
+Your refund will be paid after registration has closed and funds become available.

 “Are there scholarships for the conference?
 Can I apply for travel assistance?”

 Some limited funds may be available, but this depends on registrations and donations.
-Last year the generous donations of a few anonymous supportive donors allowed us to provide assistance to several persons.
+Last year the generous donations of a few anonymous Section members allowed us to provide scholarship assistance.
 This year, we’re not sure.
 Persons must register to be considered for assistance.
 Assistance, if available, will be allocated according to order of requests.
+You need to have registered and to have paid for registration in order to be considered for assistance.
 Contact SectionConterence2025@gmail.com

 “Are meals included in the conference fee for San Francisco?”